-Through both the actions of our own politicians as well as members of society, a shameful xenophobic attitude arises as to how to respond to the civil war in Syria.
-Due to this, the Syrian refugee crisis has become, in the eyes of many politicians and the public, a security crisis and no longer a humanitarian crisis.
-As a nation, we have focused too much on the “what ifs” and not enough on actually contributing to assisting in this international crisis.
+It’s so easy to have our lives interrupted by evidence of just how divided our nation has become.
+Slow mornings out the door with a cup of coffee in one hand and the remote in the other end on a sour note as Good Morning America wakes us up to realities of anti-immigrant graffiti and hate crime rates increasing at an exponential rate.
+Due to this new divisiveness that has so quickly become a reality, the Syrian refugee crisis has become, in the eyes of many politicians and the public, a security crisis and no longer a humanitarian crisis.
+As a result, we as a nation have focused too much on the “what ifs” and not enough on actually contributing to assisting in this international crisis.

-Although it is normal to worry and even human to worry about our security, there is no actual mean for concern on the matter of security risks with our current vetting process as many claim.
+One part of the issue is the general lack of knowledge about the vetting process.
+Proponents argue that a reason they are vehemently against allowing Syrian refugees into the United States is because of the prospect that one refugee could be a terrorist.
+Although it is normal to worry and even completely human to worry about our security, these claims are completely unfounded.
 All refugees entering the US must go through extensive screening processes that can take up to two years to complete.
 They must first be referred by the UNHCR and in this step alone, less than 1% of the global refugee population can continue on to being admitted.
-Refugees must go through medical checks, numerous interviews, numerous screenings, and once they finally arrive in the US they face more security measures that are three times as long and extensive as the average security measure for people entering the US(The White House).
+Refugees must go through medical checks, numerous interviews, numerous screenings, and once they finally arrive in the US they face more security measures that are three times as long and extensive as the average security measure for people entering the US (The White House).
 Since 1980, the US has invited in millions of refugees, including hundreds of thousands from the Middle East.
 Not one has committed an act of terrorism (The Hill).

 Syrian refugees are being targeted in their homeland by all sides from the war and if America does not work to accept refugees effectively, then terrorism will grow.
 Young men will be forcibly recruited to the ranks of ISIS or other radical groups fighting in the civil war in Syria.
 By not making the Syrians’ security a priority now, our own security will become a risk.
 Refugees are at a higher risk of joining a radical group in war zones, whether voluntarily or forcibly, and this will be prevented by resettling them before it is too late.